Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Just reading for a deeper understanding and a different view of the algorithm.

 **Thoughts:** A super productive day.
 Feeling really good.

+### Day 18: May 12, 2020 (Distributed hash tables and consistent hashing)

+**Today's Progress**: Learning about distributed hash tables and consistent hashing.
+Useful for distributing loads and allowing scalability for big data.

+**Thoughts:** A super down day.